How I Got There

 Simpson's images have been published in Silvershotz (Australia), Camera Arts (Boulder, CO), View Magazine (Brussels), and Natural History Magazine; and online in brutjournal.com, The Eye of Photography, Focus ExposuresShades of Grey, Inspirational Art, and the PhotoIndependent online exhibition.
-He went around the world in 2014 and continues to travel extensively.
+He went around the world in 2014, spent a month in India in 2018, and three weeks in China visiting its geological wonders in 2025.

 My Work